voxel51/fiftyone/docs/source/getting_started/install.rst

 .. code-block:: shell

-   pip uninstall fiftyone fiftyone-brain fiftyone-db fiftyone-
+   pip uninstall fiftyone fiftyone-brain fiftyone-db

-If you installed the optional desktop App via `pip install fiftyone[desktop]` or seperatey with `pip install fiftyone-desktop`, you can uninstall that, as well.
+If you installed the optional desktop App via `pip install fiftyone[desktop]` or separately with `pip install fiftyone-desktop`, you should uninstall that, as well.

 .. code-block:: shell